vc1492a/us-state-under-over-fitting/readme.md

 python3 -m http.server
 ```

-The initial load may take a few seconds while the data is processed.
-Use
+Go to `localhost:8000` in your browser.
+The initial load may take a few
+seconds while the data is processed - a map will appear when ready.
-the toggle switches in the top left to alter views and the selections in
+Use the toggle switches in the top left to alter views and the selections
-the top right to select between models.
+in the top right to select between models.

 ## License
 This project is licensed under the MIT license.